 Now that you’ve developed a refined taste in cigars, it’s time to invest in the right accessories and storage.
 If you really want to collect and take care of your cigars, a high-quality humidor is crucial.
 The right humidor will maintain the perfect humidity level so that your cigars never get too dry or too moist.
 After all, when exposed to the wrong level of humidity, your cigars will be incapable of delivering a pleasurable smoke.

-Another thing to take into consideration is the material from which your humidor was made.
-While wood is easily the most popular, there are other materials to consider as well.
+While wood is easily the most popular choice for humidors, there are other materials to consider as well.
 Plus, even if you do choose a wood humidor, which type of wood are you going to decide on?

 As we said, wood reigns supreme in the humidor world.
 It’s elegant, relatively resilient and perfectly effective at keeping your humidity level just right.
 Plus, many people just love the smell of wood when they reach into their humidor to grab a cigar.
 Wood is excellent at maintaining humidity, making it a great choice of material.